Marketing by the Numbers

 - Powerful tools are simpler to use

-1: It’s Migrating to The Cloud
+1: They’re Migrating to The Cloud

 It wasn’t long ago that a commitment to marketing analytics meant a heavy investment in technology infrastructure.
 It meant gobs of servers to house the data and costs that quickly grew along with the amount of data you collected.
 It also meant a commitment to backups and availability, to storage and data management, to database administration and much more.

-Now, you’re relieved of all that when you use a cloud-based solution – often referred to as SaaS or software as a service.
-When you migrate to “the cloud”, usually through a vendor offering, you are essentially renting space in massive, secure, scalable and highly-available datacenter where your data is housed and managed.
+Now, you’re relieved of all that when you use a cloud-based solution – often referred to as SaaS or Software as a Service.
+When you migrate to “the cloud”, usually through a vendor offering, you are essentially renting space in massive, secure, scalable and highly-available data center where your data is housed and managed.
 You connect to it through the Internet.

 Cloud-based resources are shared across many customers, as are the associated fixed costs.
 The result is a much better solution for you at cost efficiencies you’d be hard pressed to match with an in-house alternative.